 Pioneer Group hopes that its new Irish Lifesciences start-ups clusters in Dublin can bridge the financial gap that Irish start-ups face when seeking early-stage finance.

 Just before the new year, Ireland’s life sciences ecosystem received a new addition in the shape of The Campus, which opened in Cherrywood, Co Dublin.
 The Campus opened on December 8, having been announced by its developers Spear Street Capital in 2021.

 Pioneer Group, a corporation that invests in European life sciences enterprises, manages the multi-million euro facility.
 Dr. Ayokunmi Ajetunmobi, Pioneer Group’s head of venture development, hinted at the ambitious nature of the center’s future intentions for the Irish Lifesciences start-ups on the day of the launch.

 “Our objective is to expand and completely develop this strategically vital location while using the current strong foundations of a highly educated workforce pool, pioneering research, and fast expansion,” he added.

 Ajetunmobi talked about The Campus’ intentions in further depth roughly a month after it opened.
 He also explained how the center intends to solve gaps in the biotech start-up industry in Ireland since it is heavily focused on Irish Lifesciences start-ups.

 “Start-up firms will be able to utilize the facility to investigate, test, and work with industry professionals to expand their businesses,” Ajetunmobi told SiliconRepublic.com.

-Here is how Pioneer group is helping Irish Lifesciences start-ups;
+Here are 5 ways how Pioneer Group is helping Irish Lifesciences start-ups;

 1. Creating a welcoming atmosphere